 The Centre draws on staff and students from across the School of Anthropology and Conservation, who conduct international research, coordinate postgraduate degrees, provide international training for capacity building, engage in community outreach, offer consultation services and edit a Berghahn Books publication series.
-We also have a small general reference biocultural collection, and an Ethnobotanical Garden created by staff and students.
+We also have a small general reference biocultural collection, host the Kent Ethnobotanical Herbarium, and an Ethnobotanical Garden created by staff and students.

 For more information, contact: Dr Rajindra Puri, Director.

 Since 2007, the Centre for Biocultural Diversity houses the Ethnobiology and Environmental Anthropology research group, as well as researchers from Conservation Social Science, in the School of Anthropology and Conservation at Kent.

 Some notable milestones: